ATLAS: AI-Assisted Threat-to-Assertion Learning for System-on-Chip Security Verification: Security Verification using Formal Proof

 \subsection{CWE to Property Generation}

-After obtaining the CWE-based SoC threat model from Sec.~\ref{sec:threat_modeling}, we map it to assertion based security properties using the given contexts discussed in Sec.~\ref{subsec:context}.
-Fig.~\ref{fig:cwe2property_flow} compares two pathways, starting with the same prompt (Fig.~\ref{fig:cwe2property_flow}(a)).
-In (b), LLM uses \textit{only} buggy SoC RTL and the TMDB and is unable to generate the accurate property.
-In contrast, after receiving the buggy SoC RTL and threat model from (a), following the \emph{ATLAS} flow, if we give LLM with additional contexts ((c) AST, (d) Design Documents, and (e) RTL summary), it is able to produce the correct security property in almost every case, and these map cleanly to formal proofs (Sec.~\ref{subsubsec:hack@dac_results}). \textsc{\textbf{\underline{Res1)}}} In the \emph{ATLAS} flow, for the CWE-1245 in Fig.~\ref{fig:cwe2property_flow}, the LLM first reviews the general system-level behavior, register map, scope of the RTL, and I/O connectivity from the DD.
-The AST reveals where policy/privilege gating, reset/initialization hygiene, FSM integrity, ordering, and control flow are implemented, and details of the RTL that may be missing from the DD.
-Next, a security-centric RTL summary guides the binding of assets, policies, and states and gives the decisive cue to condition \emph{ATLAS} with the adversary model.
-Using all sources, LLM performs an initial pruning \{\( \text{asset} (\hyperref[subsubsec:summary]{{\mathrm{Summary}}}) \cap \text{attack-surface} (\hyperref[subsubsec:doc]{{\mathrm{DD}}}) \cap \text{path} (\hyperref[subsubsec:ast]{{\mathrm{AST}}}) \)\}, or, at minimum, produces concrete hypotheses about how sensitive assets should behave in the RTL.
-Our experiments also showed that the ordering of the contexts given has minimal to no effect. \textsc{\textbf{\underline{Res2)}}} After that, with the detailed signal names, state encodings, logical semantics, and interface rules, \emph{ATLAS} instantiates non-vacuity covers so antecedents are exercised, acting as guiding marks for SVA generation. \textsc{\textbf{\underline{Res3)}}} Finally, the resulting properties act as design rule checks for JasperGold~\cite{Cadence_JasperGold}, where the properties are emitted as assertion files and a \textit{.tcl} harness that compiles the DUT, applies constraints, and runs proofs.
-This delivers the outcome targeted by Fig.~\ref{fig:ATLAS_overview}.
-Inconclusive results can be refined with tightened or relaxed assumptions, more clarification, and are re-run twice.
-However, persistent inconclusives are flagged for manual review.
+After obtaining the CWE-based SoC threat model from Sec.~\ref{sec:threat_modeling}, we map it to assertion-based security properties using the contexts discussed in Sec.~\ref{subsec:context}.
+Fig.~\ref{fig:cwe2property_flow} compares two pathways that start from the same prompt (Fig.~\ref{fig:cwe2property_flow}(a)).
+In (b), the LLM uses \textit{only} buggy SoC RTL and the TMDB and fails to generate the correct property.
+In contrast, under the \emph{ATLAS} flow, when the same buggy SoC RTL and threat model from (a) are augmented with the additional contexts ((c) AST, (d) Design Documents, and (e) RTL summary), the LLM produces the correct security property in almost every case, and these map cleanly to formal proofs (Sec.~\ref{subsubsec:hack@dac_results}). \textsc{\textbf{\underline{Res1)}}} For CWE-1245 in Fig.~\ref{fig:cwe2property_flow}, the LLM first reviews the general system behavior, register map, RTL scope, and I/O connectivity from the DD.
+The AST then reveals where policy/privilege gating, reset/initialization hygiene, FSM integrity, ordering, and control flow are implemented, including RTL details not explicit in the DD.
+Next, a security-centric RTL summary helps bind assets, policies, and states, and provides the key cue to condition \emph{ATLAS} on the adversary model.
+Using all three sources, the LLM performs an initial pruning \{\( \text{asset} (\hyperref[subsubsec:summary]{{\mathrm{Summary}}}) \cap \text{attack-surface} (\hyperref[subsubsec:doc]{{\mathrm{DD}}}) \cap \text{path} (\hyperref[subsubsec:ast]{{\mathrm{AST}}}) \)\}, or at minimum forms concrete hypotheses about how sensitive assets should behave in the RTL.
+Our experiments also showed that the ordering of these contexts has little to no effect. \textsc{\textbf{\underline{Res2)}}} With the detailed signal names, state encodings, logical semantics, and interface rules, \emph{ATLAS} then instantiates non-vacuity covers so antecedents are exercised, providing guideposts for SVA generation. \textsc{\textbf{\underline{Res3)}}} Finally, the resulting properties act as design-rule checks for JasperGold~\cite{Cadence_JasperGold}: the properties are emitted as assertion files together with a \textit{.tcl} harness that compiles the DUT, applies constraints, and runs proofs.
+This yields the outcome targeted in Fig.~\ref{fig:ATLAS_overview}.
+Inconclusive results can be refined by tightening or relaxing assumptions, adding clarification, and rerunning twice.
+Persistently inconclusive cases are flagged for manual review.